lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 ![image alt text](./doc_support/step0_image_5.png)

-The first tutorial will show how the Intel OpenCV libraries are used by an application.
-We will see how the OpenCV functions are included in an application as they are used to get input from image files or a video camera connected to the UP Squared board and display the image data in a window.
+The first tutorial will show how the Intel® OpenCV libraries are used by an application.
+We will see how the OpenCV functions are included in an application as they are used to get input from image files or a video camera connected to the UP Squared* board and display the image data in a window.

 [Car Detection Tutorial Step 1](./step_1/Readme.md)